NoahBres/LearnRoadRunner/docs/index.md

 ### How do I make dead wheels?

 Hit up the [FTC Discord](https://discord.gg/first-tech-challenge) for further details.
 There are many intricacies and options into building dead wheel modules.
-There is no consolidated resource to creating dead wheels module at the time of writing.
+There are very resources to creating dead wheels module at the time of writing.
 You can expect each module to cost $30+.
 Thus, you can expect a three-wheel configuration to cost upwards of $100.

+Good open source design for a dead wheel design: [https://openodometry.weebly.com/](https://openodometry.weebly.com/).

 ### What are spline paths?

 Spline paths are trajectories generated using [spline curves](<https://www.wikiwand.com/en/Spline_(mathematics)>).
-Spline curves are piecewise polynomials that connect multiple points in a smooth fashion.
+Spline curves are piecewise polynomials that connect multiple points in a continuous (smooth) fashion.
 These benefit autonomous trajectories because it allows an object to follow a path while changing heading without making a point turn.
 Spline curves are ideal for non-holonomic drive trains.
 For Road Runner you will find that spline paths will be utilized frequently as it allows for continuous paths (connecting straight lines will break path continuity, we'll worry about that later 😉).